Puppet-Finland/puppet-fsfacts/README.md

 intended to help data visualization, for example in Puppetboard.
 The *has_bootfs* fact can be used to drive logic in Puppet code also.

-With a bit more trickery the above set of facts could be created automaticlaly for each mountpoint.
+With a bit more trickery the above set of facts could be created automatically for each mountpoint.

-# Dependencies

-None

-# Operating system support

-The facts should work any operating system, but they will only produce useful data on *NIX-like operating systems.